sfu-ireceptor/turnkey-gateway/README.md

-# gateway-turnkey
+# iReceptor Gateway Turnkey

-Docker turnkey for the iReceptor Gateway
+A Docker turnkey for the iReceptor Gateway. :warning: It's an unsecure version, to be used in private networks only.